MiteshShah/miteshshah.github.io/resume/index.md

 #### Summary

 I am passionate about Linux and Open Source software.<br>
-I like to create reliable well-automated systems, that require minimal manual mainteinance.
+I like to create reliable well-automated systems that require minimal manual maintenance.
 I believe lazy sysadmin is a good sysadmin ;)
 <br><br>